allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 ![Project Dependencies](/img/articles/2019-09-30-grouping-and-organizing-classes/project-dependencies.png "Project Dependencies")

 Using such a division we can easily:
-* change ways of presenting use cases without affecting the core
+* change the ways of presenting use cases without affecting the core
 * replace external systems which the application communicates with without affecting the core
-* test business logic in isolation by testing the core itself
+* test the business logic in isolation by testing the core itself
 * find the classes responsible for individual parts of the application
 * limit the visibility of classes to **encapsulate** the internal aspects of each part of the application